Easy Candy Cane Ice Cream Recipe

 Expert tips for making Homemade Peppermint stick ice cream

-- Freeze the metal bowl and whisk attachment for 10 minutes prior to using them for a quicker whipping process
+- Freeze the metal bowl and whisk attachment for 10 minutes before using them for a quicker whipping process

 - Beat the heavy cream until soft peaks form for a creamy texture.
 For a soft-serve consistency, whip the heavy cream a bit less than soft peaks.
 For a firmer ice cream, beat the cream until stiff peaks form

 - Use the ingredients called for in the recipe! full fat sweetened condensed milk and not a low fat or low sugar version.
-Full Fat heavy whipping cream and not any of the low fat substitutions are key for a soft and creamy ice cream.
+Full Fat heavy whipping cream and not any of the low-fat substitutions are key for soft and creamy ice cream.

-- Freeze your ice cream overnight to let it set properly before to serving.
+- Freeze your ice cream overnight to let it set properly before serving.

 How long does ice cream last?